First of all, if you are new to F5B or indeed high power electric gliders (Hotliners) then don’t worry about the rules.

 Duration: At the end of the distance task you have to fly for a further 600 seconds (10 minutes).
-Each second airbourne scores 1 point but one point is deducted for every second of motor you use.
+Each second airbourne scores 1 point but three points are deducted for every second of motor you use.
 You also lose a point for every second you fly in excess of the 10 minutes.

 Landing: The flight ends when the model comes to rest on the ground.
 A landing bonus of 30 points is added if the nose of the model is within 5 metres of a pre-determined landing spot.
 20 points are added if the nose is within 10 metres, and 10 points if it is within 15 metres.

 When you eventually do want to win an F5B league event or even want to get a spot on the UK team your model and equipment will have to fit around the following rules as layed down by the CIAM and FAI.

 - Minimum model weight without battery will be 1000g.